vishvAsa/AgamaH_vaiShNavaH/shrI-sampradAyaH/tattvam/parichaya-sanxepAH/yatIndra-mata-dIpikA/govindAchArya.md

 M.R.A.S, M.R.S.A, ETC.

-methods seem to have been prevalent; but Ramānuja gave true proportions by showing how the radical conceptions of God involved in such terms as Šiva, Hiranyagarbha, Indra, Agni etc., were all implicated in the comprehensive term Nārāyaṇa.
+methods seem to have been prevalent; but Ramānuja gave true proportions by showing how the radical conceptions of God involved in such terms as Śiva, Hiranyagarbha, Indra, Agni etc., were all implicated in the comprehensive term Nārāyaṇa.
 See Advent IX on ' God.'

 CORRIGENDA